UWDIRECT/UWDIRECT.github.io/index.md

 - Developing unit tests that validate important aspects of the project implementation, and, more broadly, using test-driven development to build software.
 - Searching, evaluating, and integrating into a project an externally developed Python packages as well as creating your own Python packages.

-In DSM-CER students will learn the following skills:
+*In DSM-CER students will learn the following skills*:

 - Basic overview of statistical reasoning and methods including distributions, hypothesis testing and error analysis for multiple data types
 - Basic introduction to data visualization methods